QuaxelBrod/Vagrant_Chef/README.md

 `vagrant plugin install vagrant-berkshelf`
 Then add a config line to the vagrant config file:
 `config.berkshelf.enabled = true`
+`config.berkshelf.berksfile_path = 'chef_solo/Berksfile'`
 !
 Berkshelf needs chefdk

-Do not install berkshelf via roby gems.
+Do not install berkshelf via ruby gems.
 That is not recommended.

-###Do some thing
+###Do some things
 now lets try to setup a new cookbook hirarchy:
 `knife solo init knife_solo`
 This creates a new directory chef_solo.
+Double check if the Berksfile is created.